HTTPArchive/almanac.httparchive.org/src/content/en/2024/security.md

 ### Content Security Policy

-Websites can exert greater control over their embedded content by deploying a [Content Security Policy (CSP)](https://developer.mozilla.org/docs/Web/HTTP/CSP) through either the `Content-Security-Policy` response header or by defining the policy in a `<meta>` html tag.
+Websites can exert greater control over their embedded content by deploying a [Content Security Policy (CSP)](https://developer.mozilla.org/docs/Web/HTTP/CSP) through either the `Content-Security-Policy` response header or by defining the policy in a `<meta>` tag.
 The wide range of directives available in CSP allows websites to specify, in a fine-grained manner, which resources can be fetched and from which origins.

 In addition to vetting included content, CSP can serve other purposes as well, such as enforcing the use of encrypted channels with the `upgrade-insecure-requests` directive and controlling where the site can be embedded to protect against clickjacking attacks using the `frame-ancestors` directive.